Delaware is a small state but home to diverse wildlife, including wasps.

 Norton’s Giant Ichneumon Wasp, also known as Megarhyssa nortoni, is one of Delaware’s largest types of wasps.

-These wasps can reach up to an inch and a half in length, making them very noticeable in the wild.
+These wasps can reach up to an inch and a half long, making them very noticeable in the wild.

 They are also quite beautiful, with black and yellow markings along their bodies.

-While they may look intimidating, Norton’s Giant Ichneumon Wasps are actually quite harmless despite their size.
+While they may look intimidating, Norton’s Giant Ichneumon Wasps are quite harmless despite their size.

 These wasps primarily feed on wood-boring insects, helping to control the population of these pests in the area.